 While video deepfakes are fascinating and effectual, voice deepfakes should not be underestimated.
 At a first glance, audio seems always be just another part of video that comes along with it.
 It then often turns out that audio and sound are the more complex aspects of audiovisual media.
-Deepfake is no exception.
+Deepfake is no exception (in 2021).

-Current high-quality deepfake examples involve impersonators who imitate the original voice.
+High-quality deepfake examples (in 2021) involve impersonators who imitate the original voice.
 Those examples are intended to raise awareness.
-We didn't see yet malicious deepfakes about people of interest at this quality level.
-But this will be just a matter of time.
+We didn't see yet voice deepfakes at this quality level (in 2021).

 Voice deepfakes don't necessarily need to be complete new creations to serve a specific purpose.
 It can be enough to just exchange some words to alter a message in a way that gives it a different and devastating meaning.
 Such deepfakes work well on voice because they only synthesize parts of sentences and not create an entire longer speech which would be harder to fake without glitches.
 A corresponding video deepfake doesn't need to recreate the entire person but only the lower face region to adjust the movement of the mouth.

-VoCo was a software developed by Adobe that allowed such modifications like changing words and even adding new phrases.
-A first prototype was already presented in 2016 but Adobe later decided later to not ship the software due to legal concerns.
+«VoCo» was a software developed by Adobe that allowed voice editing like changing words and even adding new phrases.
+A first prototype was already presented in 2016 but Adobe decided later to not ship the software due to legal concerns.
 Meanwhile, alternatives are available.

 Recent developments are getting closer to make synthetic voices sound truly natural.
 Professional recording studios can still produce better quality and can validate that a real person gave consent to record their real voice for a specific purpose defined in a contract.
 This doesn't prevent misuse and high quality is not always required to make deepfake voice sound real.